 Adalo makes it simple to design user-specific features without needing to write code.
 The platform's Collections feature acts as a database for user-specific records, such as profiles, preferences, or activity history.
 With conditional visibility rules, apps can show or hide content based on user data.
 For example, you could connect a "Users" collection to a "Favorites" collection so each user only sees their saved items on their dashboard.
 A news app could display sports articles to users who frequently read sports content, while showing tech news to others with different browsing habits.

-Adalo’s Professional Plan (priced at $65/month or $52/month when billed annually) includes geolocation features.
-This allows apps to offer location-based personalization, like sending proximity alerts for nearby deals - a strategy that can improve engagement by over 30%.
+The Professional Plan (priced at $36/month) includes geolocation features.
+This allows apps to offer location-based personalization, like sending proximity alerts for nearby deals—a strategy that can improve engagement by over 30%.
+Unlike competitors that charge usage-based fees, all Adalo plans now include unlimited usage, meaning no surprise bills as your personalization features drive more engagement.

 For more advanced personalization, Adalo integrates with external data sources like Airtable, Google Sheets, or custom APIs.
-This means you can bring in user data from other systems - such as purchase history from an e-commerce platform or customer profiles from a CRM - and use it to create personalized experiences.
-Adalo’s Magic Start feature even uses AI to help structure your database based on your app’s concept, speeding up the process of setting up user-specific data.
-By combining dynamic data with personalized features, apps built on Adalo can deliver tailored experiences quickly - often launching in days or weeks, and at a fraction of traditional development costs.
+This means you can bring in user data from other systems—such as purchase history from an e-commerce platform or customer profiles from a CRM—and use it to create personalized experiences.
+Magic Start uses AI to help structure your database based on your app's concept, speeding up the process of setting up user-specific data.
+Tell it you need a personalized fitness app, and it generates your database structure, screens, and user flows automatically—what used to take days of planning happens in minutes.

 Personalization Methods That Increase Engagement